aws/amazon-ecs-agent/agent/functional_tests/README.md

 These tests should be run on an EC2 instance able to correctly run the ECS agent and access the ECS APIs.

-They may be run with `go test -v ./...`
+They may be run with `go test -tags functional -v ./...`